RiannReis/FitnessTracker-app/README.md

 # FitnessTracker #2nd app!
 > Project - Fitness tracker app

-> Assists with some accounts related to the fitness area
+> Help with some calculations related to the fitness area

 > Android Express course from Prof: Tiago Aguiar
 ---